Skip to content

 sniff(iface="wlan0", prn=detect_rogue_ap, store=False)

-Any SSID not in the approved list is a potential rogue AP.
-Investigate immediately — it may be an unauthorized device or an evil twin attack.
+An SSID absent from the approved list is a potential rogue AP.
+Investigate immediately — the SSID indicates an unauthorized device or an evil-twin attack.

 Use 5 GHz near industrial interference sources